lopezdsr/sql-query/sqlref/sql_reference.template.md

 * Column 2: account number
 * Column 3: transaction amount

-The example shows how to retrieve the *total balanace* of each account at the time of each transaction.
+The example shows how to retrieve the *total balance* of each account at the time of each transaction.

 ```sql
 --- total balance of each account at the time of each transaction